 Falcons 2021 offseason moves

-Key free agent losses: C Alex Mack (to 49ers), S Keanu Neal (to Cowboys)
+Free agent losses: C Alex Mack (to 49ers), S Keanu Neal (to Cowboys), WR Julio Jones (traded to Titans), S Riccardo Allen (to Bengals)